MahyarPiade/Data_Cleaning_Project_1/README.md

 # Data_Cleaning_Project_1
-In this project I cleaned a messy data by implementing data cleaning techniques using mysql
+In this project I cleaned a messy dataset by implementing data cleaning techniques using mysql